 SSDI Benefits Group helps applicants in Kentucky prepare for this interview and manage SSA communication, so nothing falls through the cracks.

 Kentucky doesn’t have the easiest path to approval.
 But it’s not the worst either.
 Knowing where you stand statewide can help you shape better expectations—and better strategies.
+We also recommend to read our SSDI application guide and resources to prepare yourself for process and also use our SSDI calculator to estimate how much money you can expect if approved.

-Initial Application |
+Initial Application | 36.2% | 39.5% | –3.3% |

 So what does that mean?
 Most Kentuckians are denied early on, more often than the national average.
 But if you keep pushing, your odds improve.
 At the hearing level, Kentucky applicants outperform most states.